-All staff should recognise that children can abuse their peers, including online abuse.
-It is important that incidents of abuse and harm are treated in line with the Safeguarding Policy and in conjunction with the Behaviour Policy.

-Concerns regarding the welfare of pupils and any subsequent support process will be recorded and kept securely on their safeguarding file.
+All staff should recognise that children can abuse their peers (including online).
+It is important that incidents of abuse and harm are treated under safeguarding policy in conjunction with the behaviour policy.
+However, concerns regarding the welfare of learners requires process and records to be kept on the child's safeguarding/child protection file.